knickels/Player-Stage-Manual/CONTROLLERS.md

 ```
 What this line does is declare a new object which is a PlayerClient called
 `client_name` which connects to the Player server at the given address.
 The
-hostname and port is like that discussed in [Here](CFGFILES.md#sec_ConfigurationFile_DeviceAddress).
+hostname and port is like that discussed in [Device Address](CFGFILES.md#sec_ConfigurationFile_DeviceAddress).
 If your code is running on the
 same computer (or robot) as the Player server you wish to connect to then
 the hostname is "localhost" otherwise it will be the IP address of the
 computer or robot.
 The port is an optional parameter usually only needed